Best Companion Plants for a Vegetable Garden - Complete Guide

 Most of my family members and relatives are doing gardening for a better and healthy life.
 They are spread all over the US and a few of them are in different countries.
 I try to gather information from all of them before writing every guide just to be sure I am not providing anything inaccurate here.
 My grandpa(85) is located in North Texas and I am growing veggies, herbs, and flowers in South Florida.

-If you are from North Texas you can go check out my Full Year Planting Calendar Guide for North Texas and if you are from South Florida, don't forget to check Full Year Planting Calendar Guide for South Florida.
+If you are from North Texas you can go check out my Full Year Planting Calendar Guide for North Texas and if you are from Florida, don't forget to check Full Year Planting Calendar Guide for Florida.